sscobici/ParallelTestRunner/README.md

 Parallel test runner for Visual Studio tests

 # Description
-Allows parallel run of Visual Studio tests from command line.
-Primary usage is to speed up slow tests during Continuous Integration.
+Allows parallel run of Visual Studio tests from the command line.
+Primary usage is to speed up slow tests during Continuous Integration process.
 It is possible for example to write [Selenium](http://www.seleniumhq.org/) UI tests using Visual Studio testing framework and scale them by using ParallelTestRunner and [Selenium Grid](http://www.seleniumhq.org/projects/grid/).
 Basically this tool runs several Visual Studio VSTest.Console.exe processes and executes one [TestClass] in each of them.
 The tool generates result.trx file by merging all test classes results.

 # Usage
 ```